Hacker0x01/react-datepicker/README.md

 ## Local Development

 The `master` branch contains the latest version of the Datepicker component.

+To begin local development:

+1. `yarn install`
+2. `yarn build-dev`
+3. `yarn start`

-To start your example app, you can run `yarn start`.
-This starts a simple webserver on http://localhost:8080.
+The last step starts documentation app as a simple webserver on http://localhost:3000.

 You can run `yarn test` to execute the test suite and linters.
 To help you develop the component we’ve set up some tests that cover the basic functionality (can be found in `/tests`).
 Even though we’re big fans of testing, this only covers a small piece of the component.
 We highly recommend you add tests when you’re adding new functionality.